-The car theory test costs £23: for full details of the theory test costs, visit GOV.UK.
+The car theory test costs £23.
+For full details of the theory test costs, visit GOV.UK.

 Booking your theory test

 If you’ve used an unofficial booking website, you might have 7 working days to cancel your order and get all your money back but this will depend on the terms and conditions of the website you used.
+Don't risk it, book at GOV.UK.

 If you have special needs, such as hearing or reading difficulties, you might be able to get extra help.
 Visit GOV.UK to find out about getting help with the theory test.